SwedbankPay/kramdown-plantuml/README.md

 `kramdown-plantuml`, converting code fenced PlantUML diagrams to beautiful SVG.

+## Requirements

+`kramdown-plantuml` is dependent on the Java application [PlantUML][plantuml], which in turn is dependent on [Graphviz][graphviz].
+This means that both Java and Graphviz need to be installed for `kramdown-plantuml` to work.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can